1. A boxing term. It refers to a boxer who unfairly strikes their opponent below the waist.

 The Origin Of ‘Hit Below The Belt’

-Sometimes, a person might say something that is described as a “low blow” or a “hit below the belt.”
-This usually means they said something that was inappropriate, unfair, or uncalled for.
+Sometimes, a person might say that something was a “low blow” or a “hit below the belt.”
+Usually, this means that something was said that is inappropriate, unfair, or uncalled for.
 How did this saying acquire such a meaning and where did it come from?

 Anyway, the earliest I could find this expression in print is the mid 19th century.
 As the following quote shows, it was indeed a term used in fighting/boxing.
 This example is from the Bell’s Life In London And Sporting Chronicle newspaper, 1841:

 “In the second round Smith, in the act of striking, stumbled forward, and his blew went below the belt of his antagonist.”

-- Wilson was frustrated because he was having difficulty losing weight.
-His friend later made an insensitive joke about the situation and Wilson didn’t like it; he thought his attempt at humor was a hit below the belt.
+- Wilson’s friend made an insensitive joke about his weight and Wilson didn’t like it; he thought his attempt at humor was a hit below the belt.